Overcurrent Protection

 Overloads

-Overload conditions are most often up to 6 times the normal current level.
-They are usually caused by harmless, temporary in-rush currents that occur when motors start up or transformers are energized.
-Such overloads, or transients, are normal occurrences, and their brief duration is not harmful to circuit components as the associated temperature rise is minimal with no harmful affect.
-It’s important that overload protection devices are properly sized and have the appropriate operating characteristics so they do not react to these temporary overloads or cause “nuisance openings.”
+Overload conditions typically occur at up to 6 times the normal current level.
+They are usually caused by harmless, temporary inrush currents that occur when motors start up or transformers are energized.
+Such overloads, or transients, are normal occurrences, and their brief duration is not harmful to circuit components, as the associated temperature rise is minimal with no harmful effect.
+It’s essential that overload devices are properly sized and have the appropriate operating characteristics to prevent them from reacting to temporary overloads or causing “nuisance openings.”

-Persistent, non-temporary overloads can result from defective motors (worn bearings) or when a full load is on a single circuit and must not be permitted to last long enough to damage electrical system components such as conductors.
-This damage may eventually lead to severe fault events if the overload is not interrupted.
+Persistent, non-temporary overloads can result from defective motors (worn bearings) or when a full load is applied to a single circuit and must not be permitted to last long enough to damage electrical system components, such as conductors.
+This damage may eventually lead to severe fault events if the overload is not interrupted by an overcurrent protection device.

-Due to the overload’s inherent low magnitude nature, removing them within seconds or even minutes will generally prevent thermal damage.
+Due to the overload’s inherently low magnitude, removing it within seconds or even minutes will generally prevent thermal damage.

 Faults

-Faults, also referred to as short-circuits, differ from overloads as they can be hundreds to thousands of times greater than the normal operating current.
-Fault current is a general term that’s used in this publication and includes ground fault, arcing fault and short-circuit currents.
-A high level short-circuit may be up to 30 kA or 200 kA, and must be interrupted as quickly as possible to minimize the damage that can include:
+Faults, also referred to as short circuits, differ from overloads in that they can be hundreds to thousands of times greater than the normal operating current.
+Fault current is a general term that’s used in this overcurrent protection article and includes ground fault, arcing fault, and short-circuit currents.
+A high-level short-circuit may be up to 30 kA or 200 kA, and must be interrupted as quickly as possible to minimize the damage that can include:

-Learn more about short-circuit behavior and how to calculate fault levels in Fault Current Calculation Explained.
+Learn more about short-circuit behaviour and how to calculate fault levels in Fault Current Calculation Explained.

 Fuses: Types, Applications, and Selection Criteria